-Massachusetts operates under a progressive state income tax system that covers both earned and unearned income.
-This system features a tax rate ranging from 5% to 9%.
-Income up to $1 million is taxed at a rate of 5%, while any income surpassing this threshold is subject to a higher tax rate of 9%.
+Massachusetts operates under a tax system that covers both earned and unearned income.
+This system features a tax rate of 5%, with an additional surtax of 4% on income exceeding $1 million.
+Income up to $1 million is taxed at a rate of 5%, while any income surpassing this threshold is subject to the additional surtax, resulting in a higher effective rate.
 It is important to mention that no local income tax is imposed by any city in Massachusetts.

 If you are an employer or an employee looking to simplify your payroll documentation, using a free paystub generator can help ensure your records accurately reflect these state-specific tax tiers.
 It is important to mention that no local income tax is imposed by any city in Massachusetts.